 This is where Daisy’s experienced teams of experts can help to bridge the gap, with a flexible range of services designed to ensure organisations are never short of the right skills.
 We can help organisations across any vertical to plug their skills gaps, whether on an ad-hoc basis or as a dedicated resource.

-Daisy’s Remote Technical Advice offers an extra layer of technical assistance for organisations with their own in-house operational teams.
+Daisy’s Remote Technical Support and Advice offers an extra layer of technical assistance for organisations with their own in-house operational teams.
 These teams may run IT day-to-day but not necessarily have the deeper knowledge of the critical cloud, desktop, network, and unified communications technologies that support their business.
 Daisy provides that expertise in a highly flexible service up to 30 hours per month, to help tackle service performance, configuration, integration, and other issues.

 Daisy’s Rapid IT Workforce delivers dedicated professionals where customer need it most: either to cover for annual leave, long-term absences or even to bridge a gap until new full-time recruits can be hired.
 Covering everything from enterprise resource planning (ERP) and CRM systems, to servers, databases, cloud, and networks, we can offer support within 24 hours’ notice.
 Whether it’s a service desk analyst or a specialist technical resource customers need, Daisy has it.